rsertelon/my-tech-blog/_posts/2012-04-01-i-moved-to-jekyll.markdown

 This is a good question; yet, the answer is not purely logical.
 Indeed, I'm a developer; I love testing new stuff.
 This is the main reason I chose to move to jekyll.

-But while I was moving all (ahem, there are only a few posts on my blog), I realised how Jekyll will help me keep my blog easy to maintain.
+But while I was moving all (ahem, there are only a few posts on my blog), I realized how Jekyll will help me keep my blog easy to maintain.

 ## Anyway, what is Jekyll?